AlexTISYoung/snipar/README.md

 # SNIPar

-SNIPar (single nucleotide imputation of parents) is a python library for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes from observed genotypes and IBD segments in a nuclear family, and for performing family based genome-wide association and polygenic score analyses.
+*snipar* (single nucleotide imputation of parents) is a python library for inferring identity-by-descent (IBD) segments shared between siblings, imputing missing parental genotypes from observed genotypes and IBD segments in a nuclear family, and for performing family based genome-wide association and polygenic score analyses.

 # Main features:

 Infer identity-by-descent segments shared between siblings (ibd.py).

-Impute missing parental genotypes given the observed genotypes in a nuclear family (impute_runner.py).
+Impute missing parental genotypes given the observed genotypes in a nuclear family (impute.py).

-Perform family based GWAS using observed and imputed parental genotypes (fGWAS.py).
+Perform family based GWAS using observed and imputed parental genotypes (gwase.py).

-Compute polygenic scores for probands, siblings, and parents from SNP weights using observed/imputed parental genotypes, and perform family based analysis of polygenic scores (fPGS.py script).
+Compute polygenic scores for probands, siblings, and parents from SNP weights using observed/imputed parental genotypes, and perform family based analysis of polygenic scores (pgs.py script).

 # Documentation